gatsbyjs/gatsby/docs/docs/plugins.md

 Plugins are modules that implement Gatsby APIs.
 Easily solve common website build problems.
 Pull together open source components.
-For large complex builds, modularlize customizations into site-specific plugins.
+For large complex builds, modularize customizations into site-specific plugins.

 How to use?